katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - also raising children for a 1/4 century & dabbled industries
 - Noticed things about how people work together/ behave in groups/ treat each other& been involved in projects that break down because of communication
 - Going to share some practical tips - and talk about how and why I think Elm helps make happier, more productive teams
-- TODO Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
+- Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
 Maybe I'll say something didn't know too!
 - Anyway if you know all this stuff - hopefully make you feel good about what you are already doing.

 ---